piotrknapik/schibstedopoly/README.md

 * Community Chest: https://docs.google.com/document/d/1T1fXFXhjpb_PF0N9DaSAlzrC_R5d7H6alJlk3COvRjU/edit

 Other printables (like the board, movable fields, property cards and money) are in the print/ folder.
+Board was printed as two separate A3 sheets for our gaming - it was OK in that size.